GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Discussion

 \subsubsection{Effect of Loss Scaling Factor}

-In order to evaluate the contribution of each loss term in our multi-loss function, we vary the hyperparameter $\lambda \in \{ 0.1, 0.5, 1, 10\}$.
-From Table \ref{tab:ablat1}, we observe that an equal weighting of both the SS loss and focal loss ($\lambda = 1$) offers the best performance in terms of F1 scores, indicating that a balancing reconstruction error and class imbalance is necessary for efficient learning.
+To evaluate the contribution of each loss term in our multi-loss function, we vary the hyperparameter $\lambda \in \{ 0.1, 0.5, 1, 10\}$.
+From Table \ref{tab:ablat1}, we observe that an equal weighting of both the SS loss and focal loss ($\lambda = 1$) offers the best performance in terms of AJI, indicating that a balancing reconstruction error and class imbalance is necessary for efficient learning.